The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Conclusions

-We have learned much in almost 70 years of studying the r-process \citep[see e.g.][]{Burbidge.Burbidge.ea:1957, seeger.fowler.clayton:1965,Kodama.Takahashi:1975, Hillebrandt:1978,Cowan.Thielemann.Truran:1991,Kratz.Bitouzet.ea:1993,Woosley.Wilson.ea:1994,Arnould.Goriely:2001,Arnould.Goriely.Takahashi:2007,Cowan.Sneden.ea:2021,Hotokezaka.Wanajo:2026}, but there are many remaining questions.
+We have learned much in almost 70 years of studying the r-process \citep[see e.g.][]{Burbidge.Burbidge.ea:1957, seeger.fowler.clayton:1965,Kodama.Takahashi:1975, Hillebrandt:1978,Cowan.Thielemann.Truran:1991,Kratz.Bitouzet.ea:1993,Woosley.Wilson.ea:1994,Arnould.Goriely:2001,Arnould.Goriely.Takahashi:2007,Thielemann.Arcones.ea:2011,Kajino.Aoki.ea:2019,Cowan.Sneden.ea:2021,Hotokezaka.Wanajo:2026}, but there are many remaining questions.
 Observational and theoretical results suggest that some type of compact binary merger is responsible for the main, or the majority, of r-process production over the history of, and throughout, the Galaxy.
 Nevertheless, multiple astrophysical sites have been proposed that contribute to the production of these isotopes and elements, and observational indications exist that such additional sites play a role as well.
-New nuclear physics experiments, in particular at a variety of radioactive ion beam facilities, like FRIB, RIKEN, CERN/ISOLDE, and FAIR, along with continued high-resolution spectroscopic studies of metal-poor Galactic halo stars and detailed nucleosynthesis models will be needed to make further progress in understanding how these neutron-rich isotopes are formed in nature.
+New nuclear physics experiments, in particular at a variety of radioactive ion beam facilities, like FRIB, RIKEN, CERN/ISOLDE, and FAIR, along with continued high-resolution spectroscopic studies of metal-poor Galactic halo stars and further observational constraints on occurrence frequencies of the suggested astrophysical sites, as well as detailed nucleosynthesis models will be needed to make further progress in understanding how all these neutron-rich isotopes are formed in nature.

-While very early proposals thought of making heavy r-process elements already in the Big Bang, starting essentially with neutrons \citep{Alpher.Bethe.Gamow:1948}, an idea which was rejuvenated at several occasions \citep{Applegate:1988,Kajino.Mathews.Fuller:1990,rauscher1994,Roepke.Blaschke.ea:2025}, present-day observations of extremely and very metal-poor (EMP and VMP) stars show abundance patterns starting at lowest metallicities with typical core-collapse supernova ejecta compositions, followed by stars showing limited (weak) r-process abundances and finally r-process-rich main and robust r-process abundances (r-I and r-II).
-This is a clear sign that - like all other elements heavier than H, He, and Li - also the r-process elements originate from stellar explosions.
-The question is which sites should be identified.
+While very early proposals thought of making heavy r-process elements already in the Big Bang, starting essentially with neutrons \citep{Alpher.Bethe.Gamow:1948}, an idea that was rejuvenated on several occasions \citep{Applegate:1988,Kajino.Mathews.Fuller:1990,rauscher1994,Roepke.Blaschke.ea:2025}, present-day observations of extremely and very metal-poor (EMP and VMP) stars show abundance patterns starting at the lowest metallicities with typical core-collapse supernova ejecta compositions.
+This is followed by stars showing limited (weak) r-process abundances and finally r-process-rich main and robust r-process abundances (r-I and r-II).
+This is a clear sign that - like all other elements heavier than H, He, and Li - the r-process elements also originate from stellar explosions.
+The question is which sites can be identified.